Missouri Powerball winners live modestly, give back to hometown

-CAMDEN POINT, Missouri Three months after winning half of the biggest Powerball lottery jackpot in U.S. history, Mark Hill still meets friends for morning coffee at a local convenience store.
+CAMDEN POINT, Mo.
+Feb 23 Three months after winning half of the biggest Powerball lottery jackpot in U.S. history, Mark Hill still meets friends for morning coffee at a local convenience store.

 And that Camaro sports car Hill considered buying with his winnings?
 He got a pick-up truck instead.